MASILab/SynBOLD-DisCo/README.md

 Lets the pipeline know that supplied distorted bold image has already been motion corrected.
 As a default, we motion correct the distorted image.

+**--skull-stripped**
+Lets the container know the supplied T1 has already benn skull-stripped.
+As a default, we assume it is not skull stripped. *Please note this feature require a well-stripped T1 as stripping artifacts can affect performance*

 ## Inputs

 The INPUTS directory must contain the following:

-* BOLD_d.nii.gz: the BOLD image (either raw 4D, motion corrected 4D, or averaged 3D, see [Flags](#flags))
+* BOLD_d.nii.gz: the distorted BOLD image, phase encoded on the anterior-posterior axis (either raw 4D, motion corrected 4D, or averaged 3D, see [Flags](#flags))
-* T1.nii.gz: the T1-weighted image
+* T1.nii.gz: the T1-weighted image (either raw, or skull-stripped, see[Flags](#flags))
-* acqparams.txt: A text file that describes the acqusition parameters, and is described in detail on the FslWiki for topup (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup).
-Briefly, it describes the direction of distortion and tells TOPUP that the synthesized image has an effective echo spacing of 0 (infinite bandwidth).
-An example acqparams.txt is displayed below, in which distortion is in the second dimension, note that the second row corresponds to the synthesized, undistorted, BOLD:
-    ```
-    $ cat acqparams.txt
-    0 1 0 0.062
-    0 1 0 0.000
-    ```

 ## Outputs